slieb74/sql-intro-to-join-statements-lab-nyc-career-ds-062518/README.md

 ## Superheroes and Super Squads

 Our database contains two tables: `superheroes` and `squads`.
 We have seeded the database with fifteen superheroes and three superhero teams.
 The superheroes table contains a column of foreign keys called `squad_id`.
 Each superhero is assigned to one of the `squads` depending upon the assigned `squad_id`.
-Therefore, a superhero "belong to" the team with that matching `id`.
+Therefore, a superhero "belongs to" the team with that matching `id`.
 The two tables are shown below:

 `Squads:`